How to Get Your California

 How much money can I make starting out as a California teacher?

-The average starting salary for a California teacher is $55,283, according to the National Education Association.
-That’s No. 4 in the nation.
+The average starting salary for a California teacher is $59,424, according to the National Education Association.
+That’s No. 3 in the nation.

 How can I learn more about becoming a credentialed teacher in California?

-The California Commission on Teacher Credentialing is a great resource to learn more about teacher credentials and teaching and education in general in The Golden State.
+The California Commission on Teacher Credentialing is a great resource to learn more about teacher credentials and teaching and education in general in the Golden State.

 You can also reach out to Moreland University at admissions@moreland.edu or 844-283-2246.
 We’d be happy to answer your questions about teacher certification or our 9-month, 100% online EPP.